codyngpriest/alx-higher_level_programming/0x03-python-data_structures/README.md

 2. Replace element
 This is a function that replaces an element of a list at a specific position (like in C).

+3. Print a list of integers... in reverse!
+This is a function that prints all integers of a list, in reverse order.